ImageWare/ForgeRockGMIAuthentication/ImageWareAuthentication/README.md

 Copy the .jar file from the ../target directory into the ../web-container/webapps/openam/WEB-INF/lib directory where AM is deployed.
 Restart the web container to pick up the new node.
 The node will then appear in the authentication trees components palette.

-The Validate User and Validate User Decision nodes are meant to be used in a workflow with a Username Collector, Polling Wait Node and Retry Limit Decision node.
+The ImageWare Initiator and ImageWare Decision nodes are meant to be used in a workflow with a Username Collector, Polling Wait Node and Retry Limit Decision node.
 See screenshots below for workflow layout.

 The Username Collector node collects the user’s login name.
-The Validate User node
+The ImageWare Initiator node
    * Looks up the user’s email address in the local LDAP user store or fails in error if the user’s email cannot be found.
    * Retrieves an OAuth token from ImageWare’s User Manager or fails in error
    * Verifies the user belongs to the associated Tenant name or fails in error
-   * Sends a biometric verification message to the user’s mobile device or fails in error The Polling Wait Node controls the time delay before the Validate User Decision node looks for the authentication response.
+   * Sends a biometric verification message to the user’s mobile device or fails in error The Polling Wait Node controls the time delay before the ImageWare Decision node looks for the authentication response.
-The Retry Limit Decision node controls how many times the Validate User Decision node will try to process an authentication response.
+The Retry Limit Decision node controls how many times the ImageWare Decision node will try to process an authentication response.
-The Validate User Decision node
+The ImageWare Decision node
    * Looks for an authentication response to the original verification call and passes control back to the Retry Limit Decision node if none is found
    * Verifies the biometric authentication for the user and returns status of pass or fail